ThanhNam-Tech/im-learning-fr-/Lec 2 ML Model.md

 ## Lec 2.5 ML Model Process pt4 - 5 July 2025
 ### 🔑 Key Takeaways
+training the AI models usually means estimating the parameters
 ### 📊 Real-World Examples
+still the examples of estimating the feeling of one who report something.
 ### 🧠 Insights & Reflections
+As a vietNamese student, I had learnt about these mathetic problems deeply, so These informations just remind me, nothing too new

 ### 🤔 Questions I Had
+none.

 # All The Questions I Had In Lec 2
 ### 2.1